 Contrary to what some people might think, people who abuse drugs and alcohol often have jobs.
-A new study shows alcohol and drug use by occupation.
+A new study shows a pattern of alcohol and drug use by occupation.

 The study showed clear distinctions in substance use among different occupations.
-It was conducted by the Substance Abuse and Mental Health Services Administration, a government research agency.
-Data in the study was organized by occupation, and then by drug use, alcohol use, and substance abuse disorders.
+It was conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA), a government research agency.
+Data in the CBHSQ report was organized by occupation, and then by drug use, alcohol use, and substance abuse disorders.

 On the other side of the coin, drug use by occupation shows that restaurant and hotel workers proved the most likely to have used illicit drugs in the previous month.
 These workers were by far the heaviest drug users with 19.1% reporting past month illicit drug use while the next closest occupation, arts, and entertainment workers, had only 13.7% reporting drug use.